TFonta/DeepLearningAndGenerativeModelsCourse/README.md

 - Setting up conda in VS code:
   - select a Python 3 interpreter by opening the **Command Palette** (Ctrl+Shift+P) or (F1)
   - type **Python: Select Interpreter**
-  - select the Conda environment
+  - select the 'pytorch' Conda environment
 - Now you can code with Pytorch :)